Miniature horses, miniature pigs, miniature chickens?

 While the bantam is unaware of its small size, its bravery may get it into trouble with the big chickens in the flock.
 A brave bantam rooster will not fare well against a Jersey Giant rooster, for example.

-Additionally, due to their compact size, the bantam tends to get pushed around, and in some cases he is the last to eat.
+Additionally, due to their compact size, the bantam tends to get pushed around, and in some cases, he is the last to eat.
 So to keep the playing field fair, it’s polite to allow your bantams to live in their own mini-community.

-Less feed to Keep on Hand
+Miniature Chickens Will Need Less Feed to Keep on Hand

 One perk of keeping bantams is that they will go through less feed than a standard-sized flock of chickens.